 The interpretation of the 'Beloved City' in this context is qualified by the fact that it is also identified as the 'Camp of the Saints', a term which strongly evokes the encampments of the Israelites after their exodus from Egypt and before their entry into the promised land (cf. Num 2,2ff; Deut 23,10-15).
-These camps are often described in military terms, as the advance of an army engaged in holy war.62 The recurrence of the exodus theme here requires us to identify the 'Camp of the Saints' with the assembly of 144,000 saintly men seen in a previous article "The Time Periods in the Central Part of the Book of Revelation" at
+These camps are often described in a military way, as the advance of an army engaged in holy war.64 The recurrence of the exodus theme here requires us to identify the 'Camp of the Saints' with the assembly of 144,000 saintly men seen in a previous vision, after their exodus to a mountain in the desert (Rev 14,1-5).
+Their vocation to flee to this place is described in terms that clearly recall the exodus of the Israelites from Egypt (see above).